 20. Back button improvements

-We’ve listened to your suggestions about the ways to make the “back button” better, so we are now introducing a new version.
+We’ve listened to your suggestions on ways to make the back button better, so we are now introducing a new version.

 21. Improvements to the initial user experience, navigation and configuration

 Functions and options are ascribed to utility, but Opera Touch should also be visually poignant, allowing users to have linear continuity in terms of aesthetic design.
 To do this, we’ve added nicer animations along with better screen transitions and refined graphics.